rmsreis/ptychography-perovskite/README.md

 For atomic resolution low dose imaging, we use electron ptychography, which is known for providing a quantitative measure of the phase changes of the incident coherent electron wave as it propagates through an electron transparent specimen.34 This technique offers a highly efficient phase contrast transfer function and excellent image contrast of light elements under low dose imaging conditions.

+  - Ptychography:

+Ptychography is a computational imaging technique.
+A detector records an extensive data set consisting of many inference patterns obtained as an object is displaced to various positions relative to an illumination field.
+A computer algorithm of some type is then used to invert these data into an image.

 ### Experimental Dataset:
 -----------------